riskybacon/cpp-named-params/README.md

 # Findings

 Only 8 parameters are allowed.
-When I was considering this library, I was working on a machine learning project and needed upwards of 10 parameters when calling a constructor.
+When I was considering this library, I was working on a machine learning project and needed upwards of 10 parameters.

-I ended up not using the Boost Parameter library.
+I decided not to use the Boost Parameter library and instead used a configuration structure and method chaining.

 # Links